doctorprince/Partyplanning/README.md

 Partyplanning
 =============

-* Goal *
+Goal

-Use GitHub to work on party planning logistics together.
+* To use GitHub to work on party planning logistics together.
+Interested to compare changes in tables.

-* Party Theme - Key Words *
+Party Theme
-1.
-2.
-3.
-4.
-5.

-* Bec's Questions / Need Help *
-*

-* Jane's Questions *
+* Bec, What are 5 key words to describe the experience you and Dave are looking for